craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Greater Villages & Cities/The Golden City.md

 ### Background
 ## Important Places & Symbolism

-### Outer Ring
+### Upper Ring
-The Outer Ring is a place of refuge and wallow.
+The Upper Ring is a place of refuge and wallow.
 Very few of the buildings in this dense sprawl are permanent, most are made of stick, cloth, and leather.

 - Temple (east anchor)
 - Sneak Thief Gang Hideout (east of CC)